---repodata-fn Specify file name of repodata on the remote server where your channels are configured or within local backups.
+repodata-fn Specify file name of repodata on the remote server where your channels are con- figured or within local backups.
 Conda will try whatever you specify, but will ultimately fall back to repodata.json if your specs are not satisfiable with what you specify here.
 This is used to employ repodata that is smaller and reduced in time scope.
 You may pass this flag more than once.
 Leftmost entries are tried first, and the fallback to repodata.json is added for you automatically.
-For more information, see conda config --describe repodata fns.

-jlap: Download incremental package index data from repodata.jlap; implies 'lock'.
+For more information, see conda configdescribe repodata_fns. experimental Possible choices: jlap, lock jlap: Download incremental package index data from repodata.jlap; implies 'lock'. lock: use locking when reading, updating index (repodata.json) cache.
+Now en- abled. no-lock Disable locking when reading, updating index (repodata.json) cache.

---strict-channel-priority Packages in lower priority channels are not considered if a package with the same name appears in a higher priority channel.

---no-channel-priority Package version takes precedence over channel priority.
-Overrides the value given by conda config --show channel_priority.

---no-deps Do not install, update, remove, or change dependencies.
+strict-channel-prio prity Packages in lower priority channels are not considered if a package with the same name appears in a higher priority channel. no-channel-priori ty Package version takes precedence over channel priority.
+Overrides the value given by conda configshow channel_priority . no-deps Do not install, update, remove, or change dependencies.
 This WILL lead to broken environments and inconsistent behavior.
-Use at your own risk.

---only-deps Only install dependencies.

---no-pin Ignore pinned file.

---no-default-packages Ignore create_default_packages in the .condarc file.
+Use at your own risk. only-deps Only install dependencies. no-pin Ignore pinned file. no-default-packages Ignore create_default_packages in the .condarc file. solver Possible choices: classic Choose which solver backend to use.

---experimental-solver is pending deprecation and will be removed in 24.3.
-Use